rrobberobin/MatlabExercises/README.md

-Solutions to Aalto's Matlab course
+Exercises from Aalto's Matlab course